MoonCherryFox/MoonCherryFox/README.md

 - Pterodactyl Panel
 - Hosting panels & server management tools
 - Network configuration, routing, ports, proxy setups
-- And many other tools used in real projects
+- And many other tools used in projects

 ---